agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 Get data-driven yield forecasts for your crops:

 1. From the dashboard, navigate to "Analytics" > "Yield Predictions".
-2. Select a field and crop to analyze.
+2. Select a Fields and crop to analyze.
 3. View the predicted yield range and confidence level.
 4. Explore factors influencing the prediction:
    - Weather conditions